Mary Jesse

-Mary Jesse (born November 22, 1964) is an American technology and media business executive.
+Mary Jesse is an American technology and media business executive.
 Jesse is CEO of AI startup ACME Brains, Inc.

 Jesse is an executive, entrepreneur, strategist, inventor, professional electrical engineer, author, and wireless pioneer.

 Jesse co-founded AT&T's Project Angel, a fixed wireless local loop project that contributed to AT&T's acquisition of McCaw cellular and the creation of AT&T wireless where she served as a vice-president and corporate officer.

 Jesse is the past CEO and current chairman of the board at MTI.

 Jesse is a mentor for the Creative Destruction Lab whose mission is "to enhance the commercialization of science for the betterment of humankind."

 Early life

 Childhood

 Jesse is a native of San Jose, California.
 Her father spent his entire career working as an electrical engineer on NASA Space Programs at Ames Research Center, and was part of the Pioneer 10 team that received the Nelson P. Jackson Aerospace Award.